deis/deis/docs/understanding_deis/architecture.rst

-The :ref:`store` component consists of a number of smaller components that represent a containerized Ceph cluster which provides a blob storage API and POSIX filesystem API for control plane's stateful components:
+The :ref:`store` component consists of a number of smaller components that represent a containerized Ceph cluster which provides a blob storage API and POSIX filesystem API for the control plane's stateful components:

  * :ref:`registry` - a Docker registry used to hold images and configuration data
  * :ref:`database` - a Postgres database used to store platform state